 Moisture or humidity, and other dangerous exposure can result in damaged or dead tissue.
-This occurs most often in chickens’ combs, wattles, and feet, as these areas aren’t covered in feathers and have the least protection from the elements.
+This occurs most often in chickens’ combs and wattles and frostbitten feet, as these exposed tissues aren’t covered in feathers and have the least protection from the freezing weather.
 When it comes to frostbite in your flock, prevention is the best treatment.

-You should also take care with your chicken watering system.
-Choose a waterer that prevents spills.
+You should also take care of your chicken watering system.
+Choose a waterer that prevents spills and doesn't emit direct heat.
 It’s also a good idea to keep your waterer outside so that your hens can’t bump into it and spill it on themselves and in the coop during the night when you’re not there.